Alex188dot/CorsoPython/MySQL/Restaurant_GUI/README.md

 <img width="602" alt="user's choice" src="https://github.com/Alex188dot/CorsoPython/assets/117444853/a12c1e18-4012-4a8f-9bec-22a5be2dc61e">

-Once they are done, they can click on the Fatto✅ button, which will trigger an automated email
+Once they are done, they can click on the Fatto!✅ button, which will trigger an automated confirmation email
 that will be sent to the user, example below:

 <img width="567" alt="Confirmation email" src="https://github.com/Alex188dot/CorsoPython/assets/117444853/35b14fc1-6399-4fe0-b68d-38593d17626a">